-ENGL150: READING & COMPOSITION (1A)
+ENGL150: COLLEGE WRITING AND READING (1A)

 (Prerequisite: ENGL 120 or 120SL or 120AC or placement by the current assessment methods.)
 This course develops and refines students' writing, reading, and critical thinking abilities by introducing the conventions of academic conversations and arguments in an academic community.
 Students read and discuss a variety of works from different literary genres, focusing on non-fiction and expository texts, reading 30-60 or more pages per week.
 The course also emphasizes research skills, including evaluating and documenting sources, using MLA style, and practicing academic integrity.
-Students write several essays in expository and argumentative prose, including at least one research paper, in response to class reading and outside research, for a total of between 8,000-10,000 words.
+Students write several essays in expository and argumentative prose, including at least one research paper, in response to class reading and outside research, for a minimum of 5,000 words.
 (CSU/UC) AA/AS Area D, CSU Area A-2, IGETC Area 1A, C-ID: ENGL 100